h13i32maru/nclass/README.md

 `nClass(prototypeObject)` creates class using prototype object.

 - `initialize` runs automatically when creating object with `new` operator.
-- value of property in prototype object must be primitive(number, string, boolean), function or null.
+- value of property in `prototypeObject` must be primitive(number, string, boolean), function or null.
     - if you use object value({}, [], etc), assign in `initialize` function.

 ```javascript